Risk, Symptoms, and Effects

 Vibration and Noise in the workplace are risks that can be effectively managed and controlled, and employers must consider whether there are alternate methods or machines available to reduce or eliminate exposure to vibrations and/or noise.

 The Control of Vibration at Work Regulations 2005 was introduced to protect workers from the risk to health from vibration, stating the value (“exposure limit value”) of HAVS exposure that should not be exceeded (5.0 m/s2 A(8)), as well as stating a value (“exposure action value”) at which employers should introduce technical and organisational measures to reduce exposure(2.5 m/s2 A(8).)

-Similarly, the Control of Noise at Work Regulations 2005 was introduced to insist employers control risk involved in their employees working with noise, and to ensure they do not suffer damage to their hearing.
+Similarly, the Control of Noise at Work Regulations 2005 was introduced to insist employers control the risk involved in their employees working with noise, and to ensure they do not suffer damage to their hearing.

 If it is not possible to remove loud noise altogether, make efforts to manage and reduce it by measuring noise and its decibel (dB) levels.
-A cost-effective priority for the employer could be to introducing a positive purchasing and hire policy, by buying less-noisy equipment and machinery, this can save the employer the cost of introducing noise-reduction measures later.
-In addition, the workplace can be redesigned to modify and alter the path by which noise travels and affects people exposed, sources of noise could be positioned far from workers and barriers and screens could be put in place to block or filter the direct path of sound.
-Absorptive materials (such as open cell foam or mineral wood) within the building can reduce reflected sound, and silencers can be fitted to air exhausts.
+A cost-effective priority for the employer could be to introducing a positive purchasing and hire policy.
+By buying less-noisy equipment and machinery, this can save the employer the cost of introducing noise-reduction measures later.
+In addition, the workplace can be redesigned to modify and alter the path by which noise travels and affects people exposed, sources of noise could be positioned far from workers, and barriers and screens could be put in place to block or filter the direct path of sound.
+Absorptive materials (such as open-cell foam or mineral wood) within the building can reduce reflected sound, and silencers can be fitted to air exhausts.